-- The ESI has declined somewhat in August (106.3, from 106.8 in July) but remains at relatively high levels, both in absolute terms and relative to the euro area.
-The decline was driven by a deterioration of business expectations in the industry sector and weaker consumer confidence. - The PMI stood at 52.9 in August (down from 53.2 in June) signalling an upturn in Greek manufacturing supported by an increase in output and new orders; nonetheless, the rate of growth eased for the sixth month running to the slowest since December 2023 amid softer demand conditions.
+- The ESI fell to a six-month low in August due to a sharp drop in business expectations in the industry sector and a deterioration in consumer confidence. - The PMI stood at 52.9 in August (down from 53.2 in June) signalling an upturn in Greek manufacturing supported by an increase in output and new orders; nonetheless, the rate of growth eased for the sixth month running to the slowest since December 2023 amid softer demand conditions.
 On the prices front, input prices continued to rise at a steep pace, while the pace of output prices eased notably from July and was the slowest since November 2023.